-In 2013, the Bank implemented a new credit rating model for individuals which substantially amended the former model.
-The new model's discriminatory power significantly exceeds the Basel II regulatory minimum requirement of 0.5.
+In 2014 the Group implemented a revised credit rating model for corporates.
+The revised model was developed by adding two years of additional data to the source material compared to the previous version.
+Compared to the former model, the new version's discriminatory power significantly exceeds the Basel II requirement of 0.5.
 Furthermore, the new model is well calibrated, in other words, the weighted probability of default for each rating grade is equal to the actual default rate with respect to reasonable error limits.

-LGD is measured using the models defined in the Basel framework for the purpose of Economic Capital calculations.
+LGD is measured using the foundation LGD models defined in the Basel framework for the purpose of Economic Capital calculations.
 In addition, the Bank has implemented in the business processes an internal LGD model, which takes into account more types of collateral and is more sensitive to the collateralisation level than the aforementioned Basel model.